Lee Jasper

 Lee Jasper (born 4 November 1958) is a British politician and activist.
 He served as Senior Policy Advisor on Equalities to the then Mayor of London Ken Livingstone until he resigned on 4 March 2008.
-More recently, he stood as the Respect Party candidate for the Croydon North by-election in November 2012, and is a race relations activist.
+More recently, Jasper stood as the Respect Party candidate for the Croydon North by-election in November 2012, and is a race relations activist.

 Early life and career

 Jasper was born on 4 November 1958 in Oldham, Lancashire, where he was brought up by his British-born mother, who is of Irish and Sierra-Leonean descent.
 His father is Jamaican.
 He described his surroundings as a child as dominated by "crude racism".
 He started out running a market stall, selling second-hand clothes.
 He returned to education as a mature student and gained a degree in social sciences from Manchester Polytechnic.